From Hire to Inspire: How Recruitment Services Impact Employee Engagement

 A 1,000-person survey from BambooHR found that 31% of respondents had left a new job within the first six months.

 It’s no news that over the past few years, there has been a shift in the recruitment industry.
-The pandemic has also impacted this change further which lead to mass resignations.
+The pandemic has also impacted this change further which led to mass resignations.
 The best way to overcome this is by making significant changes in your recruitment process.

 Or you can go one step further by hiring a professional recruitment services outsourcing company like UprightHC.
 Our experts meet the bespoke needs of our clients and provide support at every stage of the talent acquisition cycle.